 - Applicant supplies extra information if requested.

-- DPJR accepts and ranks application and advises applicant.
+- ERR (Environmental Regulation and Resources) accepts and ranks application and advises the applicant.

-- Applicant advertises licence application (WORD - 81.7 KB) in local and statewide papers within 14 days of knowing the priority.
+- Applicant advertises licence application in local and statewide papers within 14 days of application acceptance.

-- Objections may be lodged within 21 days of advertisements.
+- Objections or comments may be lodged within 21 days of the latest advertisement.

-- DPJR assesses application and objections.
+- ERR assesses application, objections, and comments.
 Applicant may be asked for additional information.

-- DJPR makes recommendation to grant or refuse the licence.
+- ERR makes a recommendation to grant or refuse the licence.

 - Minister (or delegate) grants or refuses the licence.

-- Applicant and objectors told if licence is granted or refused.
+- Applicant and objectors advised of licence grant or refusal.

 View our step-by-step guide to completing the mining licence application form.